Brad Owen: Biography

 In 1996, Owen moved from the legislature to the executive branch with his election as lieutenant governor.
 He was re-elected to that position in 2000, 2004, 2008, and 2012.
 Following findings by the state's Executive Ethics Commission that Owen improperly used tax-payer resources, which led to a $15,000 fine being imposed against him, Owen announced that he would not seek another term in the 2016 election.
 Prior to that announcement, three current legislators from his own party had already begun campaigning for his office.
 His final term expired in January 2017.
 He was succeeded in office by Cyrus Habib.

-Owen is opposed to abortion, campaigns against drug use and drug legalisation and is described as "lukewarm" on gay rights.
+Owen is opposed to abortion, campaigns against drug use and drug legalization and is described as "lukewarm" on gay rights.
 He has received criticism for his work ethic, not working outside of the legislative calendar, conducting remote work and prioritizing his outside business interests ahead of his duties as Lieutenant Governor.
 In September 2014, he was fined $15,000 for breaking state law by using state resources to run Strategies for Youth, his personal non-profit group.

 On April 2, 2008, the King of Spain Juan Carlos I bestowed the Order of Isabella the Catholic, or Spanish knighthood, on Owen.